aherbert/gdsc-smlm/docs/test.rst

       - The Y standard deviation.

     * - :math:`\theta`
-      - The angle of rotation of the ellipse
+      - The angle of rotation of the ellipse.

-.
+.. index:: style 2

 Style 2
 -------